 The Jagiellonian University of Cracow is not only the oldest Polish University, it is also the oldest University in Eastern Europe.
-Founded in 1364 in Cracow by the Polish King Casimir the Great, and extended in 1400 by King Ladislas Jagiello, it was modelled at first on the lines of the Italian universities and later on the university of Paris.
+Founded in 1364 in Cracow by the Polish King Casimir the Great, and extended in 1400 by King Ladislas Jagiello, it was modelled at first on the lines of the Italian universities and later on the University of Paris.
 The XV century was the golden age of development for the University of Cracow.
 Its professors of theology and law played a brilliant part in the General Councils of Constance and Basle.
-At one of the Councils of Constance, Paul Wlodkowic, a Rector of Cracow University, criticised the lust and rapacity of the Teutonic Knights, who, ever since they settled in East Prussia in the XIII century, had massacred and oppressed the population of that region.
+At one of the Councils of Constance, Paul Wlodkowic, a Rector of Cracow University, criticised the lust and rapacity of the Teutonic Knights, who, ever since they settled in East Prussia in the XIII century, had massacred and oppressed the Slavonic population of that region.
 Paul Wlodkowic defended the theory-an unusual one for those days-that people should not be converted to Christianity by violence and the sword.

-In addition to theology and philosophy the studies of mathematical science and astronomy stood very high in the University of Cracow.
-It was at this University that Nicholas Copernicus, the world famed Polish astronomer studied.
+In addition to theology and philosophy the studies of mathematical science and astrology stood very high in the University of Cracow.
+It was at this University that Nicholas Copernicus, the world famed astronomer studied.
 The Jagiellonian University also had many students from Lithuania, Ruthenia, Hungary, Germany and Bohemia and even from more distant countries such as England, Switzerland, Spain and Scandinavia.
 At the beginning of the XVI century the Jagiellonian University became the centre of the Humanist Movement in Poland.
-The period of the Renaissance gave Poland many of her Q famous writers-Kochanowski and Skarga, as well as many political and pedagogical writers.
+The period of the Renaissance gave Poland many of her famous writers-Kochanowski and Skarga, as well as many political and pedagogical writers.
 Of these, perhaps the most famous is Andrew Frycz-Modrzewski (Fricius Modrevius) whose work "De Republica Emendanda" was translated into the French, Spanish and German languages.
-By the end of the XVI century Poland had no less than three universities-the Jagiellonian in Cracow, the Vilna Academy founded in 1578 and the Zamoyski Academy founded in Zamosc in 1595.
+By the end of the XVI century Poland had no less than three universities-the Jagiellonian in Cracow, the Vilna Academy founded in 1578 and the Zamoyski Academy founded at Zamoce in 1595.
 In 1661 academic courses were started in Lwow.
-The beginning of the XVIII century, however, saw a decline in Polish learning.
+The beginning of the XVIIII century, however, saw a decline in Polish learning.
 The reasons for this are various and cannot be entered into here.

 The year 1741 meant the opening of a new era of development for Poland, in which Polish learning again took its rightful place in the culture of Europe.
 In 1773 an Education Commission was formed, and this may be said to be the First Ministry of Education in Europe.
 It was responsible for widespread reforms.
 After the Third Partition of Poland in 1795 the Commission ceased to exist, but the reforms which it had carried out were still effective.
-It was owing to the influence of the Commission that the young Tzar Alexander I carried out measures of school reform in Russia at the beginning of the XIX century.
-Throughout the 150 years of Partition Poland people everywhere, whether under Russia, Prussia or Austria, tried to create some sort of
+It was owing to the influence of the Commission that the young Tsar Alexander I carried out measures of school reform in Russia at the beginning of the XIX century.
+Throughout the 150 years of Partition Polish people everywhere, whether under Russia, Prussia or Austria, tried to create some sort of Polish cultural life.
+The only places where this was possible were the University of Vilna during the reign of Tsar Alexander I, the new